ai4as/ai4as.github.io/content/home/topics.md

  - Sustainability aspects of AI-driven adaptation
  - Federated and multi-agent learning approaches for decentralized adaptation
  - Robustness, explainability, safety, and security of AI-driven computing systems
+ - Integration of large language models (LLMs) into autonomous computing systems
+ - Self-adaptation for AI/ML systems
  - Case studies and real-world implementations of AI for autonomous computing systems